nn33sy/hinhesh/README.md

 ### Hello friend 👋

 My name is Inès.
 I am 22 years old.
+French student from Reunion Island based in Paris.
 I am a student in :

   - Biology engineering (Master degree) at UTC with a philosophy minor